locustio/locust/docs/running-without-web-ui.rst

 Controlling the exit code of the Locust process
 -----------------------------------------------

+By default the locust process will give an exit code of 1 if there were any failed samples (use the ``--exit-code-on-error``to change that behaviour).

-When running Locust in a CI environment, you might want to control the exit code of the Locust process.
-You can do that in your test scripts by setting the :py:attr:`process_exit_code <locust.env.Environment.process_exit_code>` of the :py:class:`Environment <locust.env.Environment>` instance.
+You can also manually control the exit code in your test scripts by setting the :py:attr:`process_exit_code <locust.env.Environment.process_exit_code>` of the
+:py:class:`Environment <locust.env.Environment>` instance.
+This is particularly useful when running Locust as an automated/scheduled test, for example as part of a CI pipeline.

 Below is an example that'll set the exit code to non zero if any of the following conditions are met: